 When your allergies leave you red-eyed and itchy, eye drops may help.
 They can ease inflammation and itching, tearing, and swelling.
-Ask your doctor which kind of eye drop is right for you.
+Antihistamine eye drops like ketotifen used before you go outside can prevent symptoms.
+Also, try artificial tears to flush out allergens.

 If stuffiness and congestion are your biggest problems, include decongestants.
 Nasal tissues usually swell during an allergic reaction, and decongestants can help.
 They’re available over the counter as pills and may come with an antihistamine.
 People with certain conditions including high blood pressure, glaucoma, or thyroid disease should talk with their doctor before taking decongestants.

-Antihistamine pills can give you quick and powerful relief for allergy symptoms, including runny nose, sneezing, and itchy, watery eyes.
+Antihistamine pills can give you powerful relief for allergy symptoms, including runny nose, sneezing, and itchy, watery eyes.
 They work by blocking a substance called histamine, which your immune system makes in response to allergens.
 Antihistamines are available over-the-counter and by prescription.
+Antihistamines like cetirizine, desloratidine, fexofenadine, and loratidine cause less sleepiness than older antihistamines.
+Check with your pharmacist.

 Allergies can often affect asthma.
 If you get asthma attacks or bronchospasms, your kit should have an inhaler.
 Short-acting inhaler medications -- bronchodilators -- are available only by prescription, and should be part of your asthma management plan.
 For a mild attack, a couple puffs will quickly relax the muscles that have tightened around your airways.
 Inhaled steroids don’t immediately relieve symptoms, but they can be prescribed for long-term asthma control.
 These medications control inflammation in the airways.

-If you're at risk for a severe, life-threatening allergic reaction (anaphylaxis), your kit should have injectable epinephrine, such as EpiPen.
+If you're at risk for a severe, life-threatening allergic reaction (anaphylaxis), your kit should have injectable epinephrine auto-injector.
 It can stop or curb the dangerous reaction some people have to certain foods, medications, or insect stings.
 A severe reaction may include swelling of the airways, difficulty breathing, and a significant drop in blood pressure.
 Severe reactions can be life-threatening if they're not treated right away.

 Skin Creams and Lotions